sh1nu11bi/tha-lab_network-protocols-in-depth-look-at-icmp-tcp-and-udp/README.md

     ```

 ##### Note
-* If the Kali VM network connection continually disconnects please reboot the VM.
+* If the Kali VM network connection continually disconnects simply reboot the VM.

 #### Start the lab
 * Follow the instructions for lab 1 found on your Kali machine at